yoshito-n-students/image_reprojection/README.md

 ### Parameters
 **~src_cameraN/model** <N = 1, 2, ..> (string, required for N = 0)
-* name or type of source camera model plugin whose base type is image_reprojection::CameraModel
+* name or type of the source camera model plugin whose base type is image_reprojection::CameraModel
-* other parameters for source camera model can be defined in the same namespace
+* other parameters for the source camera model can be defined in the same namespace

 **~surface/model** (string, required)
-* name or type of surface model plugin whose base type is image_reprojection::SurfaceModel
+* name or type of the surface model plugin whose base type is image_reprojection::SurfaceModel
-* other parameters for surface model can be defined in the same namespace
+* other parameters for the surface model can be defined in the same namespace

 **~dst_camera/model** (string, required)
-* name or type of destination camera model plugin whose base type is image_reprojection::CameraModel
+* name or type of the destination camera model plugin whose base type is image_reprojection::CameraModel
-* other parameters for destination camera model can be defined in the same namespace
+* other parameters for the destination camera model can be defined in the same namespace

 **~dst_camera/info_file** (string, required)
-* initial camera info of destination camera will be loaded from this file by using camera_calibration_parsers::readCalibration()
+* initial camera info of the destination camera will be loaded from this file by using camera_calibration_parsers::readCalibration()

 **~dst_camera/encoding** (string, default: "bgr8")
-* desired encoding of destination camera image
+* desired encoding of destination camera images
-* conversion from encoding of source camera image to this encoding must be possible
+* conversion from encoding of source camera images to this encoding must be possible

 **~dst_camera/fps** (double, default: 16.0)
 * rate of destination camera image/info publishment

 **~map_update/background** (bool, default: false)
 * map update will be done in background if true, or in every reprojection of destination image if false
-* try true when desired fps is not realized as map update is most time consuming part in the algoritm
+* try true when desired fps is not realized as map update is the most time consuming part in the algoritm

 **~map_update/frequency** (double, default: 8.0)
 * frequency of background map update